WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Every character you play in Wuthering Waves will have a different combat playstyle and skills, but every character will use the same skill types with associated key presses.
 Learning these basics will help set a foundation for you to then learn the specific mechanics of each character.

-Stamina
+Stamina and Dodging

 The normal movement keys are W A S D and to move faster you can press the Right Mouse Button or Left-Shift.
 This will consume some of your Stamina Bar shown next to your character and cause you to Dash for a moment and then continue running.
-While out of combat it does not cost Stamina to keep running, but while in combat you lose Stamina the longer you run for.
+While out of combat it does not cost Stamina to keep running, but while in combat you lose Stamina the longer you run.

 It’s important to conserve your Stamina because it is a shared resource between multiple mechanics:

-• Aerial Attacks
+- Aerial Attacks

-• Heavy Attacks
+- Heavy Attacks

-• Dodges
+- Dodges

-• Running
+- Running

 Whenever you Dash using the Right Mouse Button or Left-Shift, there is a half-second window that if you would have been hit by an attack you will instead perform a Dodge, avoiding the attack and all other attacks during the dodge animation.
 This regenerates Stamina when you successfully dodge an attack.
-During the dodge, time will slow down so you can think about what you’re going to do next (time does not slow down in Co-Op Mode).
+During the dodge animation time will slow down so you can think about what you’re going to do next (time does not slow down in Co-Op Mode).

 You can also Dash twice in a row by double-clicking the dash.
 This will cost twice as much Stamina but extend the window you have to dodge an attack, making it much more forgiving to dodge animations you aren’t exactly sure of their timing.

-You cannot Dash more than twice in a row.
-You must wait a second before doing another Double Dash, so if you mistakenly Double Dash too early, you will be vulnerable.
-But if you successfully Dodge an attack you will be able to immediately Double Dash to Dodge again right after for as long as you have Stamina.
-Since successful Dodges restore Stamina and reset your Dash cooldown, you can infinitely Dodge as long as you have the timing right.
+However, you cannot Dash more than twice in a row without a successful dodge.
+You must wait a second before doing another Double Dash, so if you mistakenly Double Dash too early you will be vulnerable.
+But if you successfully Dodge an attack you will be able to immediately Double Dash to Dodge again right after as long as you have Stamina.

 Basic Skills